bestbat/Homura/README.md

 # Installation/Uninstallation :cd:

-This Script is designed for FreeBSD 12.0-RELEASE.
+This script is designed for FreeBSD 12.0-RELEASE.
 All other versions are not supported!

 Use the setup to install Homura correctly